godfreystorm/AlgorithmVisualizer/README.md

 ## Issues During/after project and planned improvements:
 * Preventing overlapping pixels.
 (Solved)
 * Descending order for Insertion sort not working.
 (Solved)
 * Cant pause sorting process, dosent stop till completed once begun.
+(Solved)
+* Sorting should stop and reset if reset is hit during sorting.
+(Solved)
 * put algorithm selection in drop down menu to allow for better UI when more are added.
-* Sorting should stop and reset if reset is hit during sorting.